 How do you serve Basundi?

-- My family loves it a little extra sweet so I have used 1 can of sweetened condensed milk and 4 ½ cups of full fat milk.
-Depending on how sweet you like vary the amount of milk in the recipe.
+- My family loves it a little extra sweet, so I have used one can of sweetened condensed milk and 4 ½ cups of full-fat milk.
+The amount of milk in the recipe depends on how sweet you like.

 - Use a flat laddle or spoon to stir and scrape the vessel.